Top 10 Under the radar places to visit in India?

 Take a boat up the river (around two hours each way) to the caves with a local guide, who can explain the features of the Tham Ting (lower cave) and the Tham Theung (upper cave).
 Ring the gong to announce your presence and shake fortune sticks to gain advice on your current life path.

-11. Relax by the river
+Take time to relax by the river

 There are plenty of exciting things to do in Luang Prabang, yet on arrival you're sure to feel any tension in your shoulders drop and suddenly your to-do list doesn't seem so urgent.
 Much of Southeast Asia has a reputation for being laidback, but in Laos and particularly Luang Prabang, the pace of life slows to match the current of the sleepy Mekong.